samiksha0shukla/AIxAI/versions/v2-mcp_support/README.md

 python graph_service.py
 ```

-Agenteer runs as a separate API endpoint for MCP instead of directly in the MCP server.
-This allows Agenteer to be updated separately without needing to restart the MCP server, and avoids communication protocol conflicts with LLM calls.
+AIxAI runs as a separate API endpoint for MCP instead of directly in the MCP server.
+This allows AIxAI to be updated separately without needing to restart the MCP server, and avoids communication protocol conflicts with LLM calls.

 ✅ **Restart the MCP server in your AI IDE**
-✅ You can now ask your AI IDE to create agents with Agenteer
+✅ You can now ask your AI IDE to create agents with AIxAI
-✅ Be sure to specify when you want to use Agenteer – not necessary but helpful
+✅ Be sure to specify when you want to use AIxAI – not necessary but helpful

 ---